MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Enable Defender for Servers Plan 2 on your Azure subscription.md

 ## Skilling tasks

-- Enable Microsoft Defender for Cloud Defender for Servers Plan 2.
+- Enable Defender for Servers Plan 2.

 - Review the ehanced features for servers.

 ## Exercise instructions

-### Enable Microsoft Defender for Cloud Defender for Servers Plan 2
+### Enable Defender for Servers Plan 2

 1. Sign-in to the [Azure portal menu.](https://portal.azure.com/)